Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/create-bullion.md

 The concept of "Bullion" in Precious Metals Manager represents either a coin, bar or round.

-1) Tap on the Catalog tab.
+1) Tap on the Orders tab.

+3) Tap on the book icon on the top left.

-2) Select metal (Gold, Silver, Patinum, or Palladium) and form factor (Coin, Bar, or Round).
+4) Select metal (Gold, Silver, Patinum, or Palladium) and form factor (Coin, Bar, Round, or Jewelry).

-3) Tap on the "+" button to open up the page to create a bullion preset.
+5) Tap on the "+" button to open up the page to create a bullion preset.

 {% include theme-image.html
    data_light="/assets/images/light/catalog_light.webp"